The Rutgers Advanced Institute for the Study of Entrepreneurship and Development

 For many people, entrepreneurship evokes images of what is often labeled the Silicon Valley model of venture capital-backed high technology “unicorns” and “gazelles.”
-This is not what we, as the team behind this Big Idea, mean—or at least not most of what we mean—by urban entrepreneurship.
+This is not what we, as the team behind this initiative, mean—or at least not most of what we mean—by urban entrepreneurship.

 Instead, we will focus on everyday entrepreneurs, including all sorts of people who organize many different types of ventures to pursue their goals and the changes they want to see in the world.
 To do that requires deep knowledge of a particular field and a broad understanding of how the world works, and the skills to apply that knowledge and understanding to be successful.